Sony's Spider-Man Universe: Venom: The Last Dance (2024)

 Eddie Brock and Venom go on the run when they are hunted by both of their worlds.

 In August 2018, Hardy confirmed that he had signed on to star in three Venom films.
 Andy Serkis expressed interest in returning to direct another Venom film in September 2021, and that December, Pascal said they were in the "planning stages" of a third Venom film.
 Sony confirmed the film was in development at CinemaCon in April 2022.
 In June, Hardy revealed that Kelly Marcel was writing the script and that he was co-writing the story with her, and Marcel was set to direct that October.
 Filming began in late June 2023 in Spain, but was halted the next month due to the 2023 SAG-AFTRA strike.
 Filming resumed in November following the strike's conclusion, and was nearly completed by February 2024.
 The title was revealed the following month.
 Venom: The Last Dance was released on October 25, 2024.

 Venom: The Last Dance continues directly from the post-credits scene of Spider-Man: No Way Home, where Eddie and Venom return from the MCU to the SSU, with Cristo Fernández reprising his role as a bartender, while also portraying his version from the SSU.
 Reid Scott, who previously portrayed Dr. Dan Lewis in the first two Venom films, voices the head of Imperium.
 Serkis portrays the character Knull, the creator of the symbiotes, in the film.
 Marcel said that while The Last Dance concludes the story arc of Eddie and Venom, it sets up Knull for future appearances within the SSU and is the beginning of that character's story.

 Kraven the Hunter (2024)

 Kraven has a complex relationship with his father, which sets him on a path of vengeance and motivates him to become the greatest and most feared hunter.

 Richard Wenk was hired to write a screenplay based on Kraven the Hunter in August 2018.
 Art Marcum and Matt Holloway had re-written the script by August 2020, and J. C. Chandor entered talks to direct; he was confirmed in May 2021 when Aaron Taylor-Johnson was cast in the title role.
 Filming began in late March 2022 in London, and concluded by mid-June.
 Kraven the Hunter was released on December 13, 2024.

-Other films
+Unproduced films

-The following is a list of known film projects that were in development:
+The following are feature films that were in development but did not materialize: